 The Department of Pathology and Laboratory Medicine is composed of four divisions: anatomic pathology, laboratory medicine, research pathology and pathology education.
 The department employs 52 full-time faculty and is responsible for the operation of diagnostic laboratories in surgical pathology, autopsy pathology, forensic pathology, molecular pathology, cytology, cytogenetics, immunopathology, hematology, transplantation and transfusion medicine, diagnostic immunology, clinical chemistry and clinical microbiology.
 The combination of the clinical and basic sciences in the department keeps students in close touch with current medical problems as they initiate and perform their research.

 Research facilities available in the Department of Pathology and Laboratory Medicine reflect the diversity of the department.
-Research laboratories and the pathology education division are located in the Walton Research Building, with anatomic pathology and laboratory medicine facilities located in the Children’s Hospital.
+Research laboratories and the pathology education division are located in the Walton Research Building and other buildings across campus, with anatomic pathology and laboratory medicine facilities located in the Children’s Hospital.
 Major equipment and facilities include: molecular biology facilities, protein purification and analysis equipment, transmission and scanning electron microscopy, tissue culture and tissue bank facilities, histopathology facilities, image processing and analysis facilities including laser scanning confocal microscopy, microscopy fluorometry, single-cell microinjection, and timelapse video imaging.

 Admission to the Department of Pathology and Laboratory Medicine is through the College of Graduate Studies Admissions Office.
 To view the requirements for admission, please see the website at http://www.musc.edu/grad/admissions.